 Remedies Renewing Lives has a long history of grants management and has been a recipient to numerous grants related to victim/survivor services.
 Our awards include the Illinois Department of Human Services (IDHS) Domestic Violence Prevention and Intervention (DVP&I) grant which we have received for decades, IDHS State Emergency Solutions Grant (ESG) funding which we have received for over a decade, Illinois Coalition Against Domestic Violence (ICADV) Victims of Crime Act (VOCA) and Violence Against Women Act (VAWA) funding which we have also received for several decades, Illinois Criminal Justice Information Authority (ICJIA) VOCA Transitional Housing funding since 2018, ICJIA VOCA Multi-Victimization since 2020, Federal Emergency Management Agency (FEMA) grant for over a decade and have been sub-recipients to Winnebago County, Illinois grants from the U.S. Department of Justice, Office on Violence Against Women (OVW) Domestic Violence Homicide Prevention Initiative, Improving Criminal Justice Response as well as Justice for Families projects.
 Most recently, we became a sub-recipient to Prairie State Legal Services OVW Legal Assistance for Victims grant and we OVW for additional transitional housing services.
 Additionally, the agency has a history in receiving local foundation grants from organizations such as the Community Foundation of Northern Illinois, The Kjellstrom Foundation and The Mill Foundation.
 We are also a receipient of Winnebago County Community Mental Health Board funding to support therapy and advocacy services for survivors of domestic violence.
 Specific to our PAIP services, we have been awarded a grant from IDHS to increase our PAIP services beyond the RIC so that we can serve a greater number of persons in the community with an emphasis on serving those parents who are both justice and child-welfare involved as well as expand community based services into Boone County.
 Our DHS PAIP programming is facilitated at 215 Easton Parkway, Rockford, IL 61108 and utilizes the curriculum outlined in this proposal.
-We hope to continue expansion by adding a group in Boone County with location yet to be de termined when feasible.
-DHS PAIP funding does not suppor t services at the RIC. c.
-If this program related to behav Health Board in 2024? ioral health, will you be a applying to the Winnebago County Mental Yes ☐ No Not Applicable a.
-Provide summary of proposed service, program, project to be supported or delivered by requested funds.
-Include eligibility requirements, demographics served, and how it will lead to a reduction in violent crime.
+We hope to continue expansion by adding a group in Boone County with location yet to be determined when feasible.
+DHS PAIP funding does not support services at the RIC.

+c.
+If this program related to behavioral health, will you be applying to the Winnebago County Mental Health Board in 2024?